amandabee/workshops/2019/j298/index.md

 **Step 5:** Add a title and description.
 Fill in the rest of the metadata.

-**Title:** What is the takeaway here?
+» *Title:* What is the takeaway here?
 In the BuzzFeed story, they captioned this "Suicide rates increased in almost all states between 1999 and 2016 — some by more than 30%.", but the chart uses "Figure.
 Percent change in annual suicide rate,* by state-- United States , from 1999/2001 to 2014/2016" -- in reporting and story telling, your chart title should tell readers what they're looking for in the chart.

-**Caption:** Tell your readers more about what we're looking at.
+» *Caption:* Tell your readers more about what we're looking at.
 "A recent CDC report found that there is just one state in the union -- Nevada -- where suicides did  not rise between 1999 and 2016."

 **Step 6:** Embed it!